 Despite a close game with Florida State in the season opener, Hamilton showcased his insane ball skills and range with 2 impressive interceptions.
 He added another pick against Purdue, taking his career total to 8.
 Furthermore, 4 pass deflections in the first seven games increased his career tally to 16.

 However, disaster struck in the Fighting Irish’s clash with USC.
 In attempting to tackle wide receiver Drake London, Hamilton suffered a knee injury.
-Although the severity of the injury was unclear, the Notre Dame safety wouldn’t play again in 2021.
-Despite this, Hamilton can still be considered one of the best players in this 2022 NFL Draft class.
-He’s a slam-dunk first-round prospect whose draft position may only be hampered by positional value and any lingering uncertainty over his injury.
+Although the severity of the injury was unclear, the impactful safety didn’t play again in 2021.
+It’s worth noting that Notre Dame claims that if they had reached the College Football Playoff, he would have returned.